emma-wilson/prereg-workshop-template/_episodes/text-lesson_1.md

 ---
-title: How to post a preregistration
+title: "Prereg: How to post a preregistration"
 teaching: 30
 exercises: null
 duration: null